westliam-x/blaaze-assessment/README.md

 Laravel Todo App
 This is a simple Todo application built entirely using Laravel framework.
 The application provides basic functionalities to manage your daily tasks efficiently.

-Features
+Feature
-A basic CRUD APPLICATION
+- A basic CRUD APPLICATION
-Create, Read, Update, and Delete tasks.
+- Create, Read, Update, and Delete tasks.
-Mark tasks as completed.
+- Mark tasks as completed.
-User-friendly interface.
+- User-friendly interface.

-Setup
+- Setup
-To run this application locally, follow these steps:
+- To run this application locally, follow these steps:

-git clone this repo
+- git clone this repo

-Navigate to the project directory and install the required dependencies using Composer: composer install
+- Navigate to the project directory and install the required dependencies using Composer:
+- composer install

-Database Setup:
+- Database Setup:
-Run the migrations to set up the database schema: php artisan migrate
+- Run the migrations to set up the database schema:
+- php artisan migrate

-Start the Development Server:
+- Start the Development Server:
-You can use Laravel's built-in server to run the application: php artisan serve
+- You can use Laravel's built-in server to run the application:
+- php artisan serve
-By default, the application will be accessible at http://localhost:8000.
+- By default, the application will be accessible at http://localhost:8000.

-Styling
+- Styling
-This application is styled using Bootstrap framework, providing a clean and responsive design for seamless user experience across different devices.
+- This application is styled using Bootstrap framework, providing a clean and responsive design for seamless user experience across different devices.

-Usage
+- Usage
-Navigate to the application URL in your web browser.
+- Navigate to the application URL in your web browser.
-You will be greeted with some texts where you can click a link to take you into the app Create new tasks by clicking on the "Add Task" button and filling out the form with task title and task message.
+- You will be greeted with some texts where you can click a link to take you into the app
+- Create new tasks by clicking on the "Add Task" button and filling out the form with task title and task message.
-View, update, or delete existing tasks from the list of tasks below the form.
+- View, update, or delete existing tasks from the list of tasks below the form.
-Mark tasks as completed by going to the update form and using the dropdown.
+- Mark tasks as completed by going to the update form and using the dropdown.

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>